deajan/osync/README.md

 osync
 =====

-A two way sync script based on rsync that merges obackup script fault tolerance with sync logic based on bitpocket
+A two way sync script based on rsync that merges obackup script fault tolerance with sync logic derived from bitpocket project.

 ## About